About Emergency Management

 What is the purpose of emergency management?
 Disasters are when emergencies affect everyone at the same time.
 The City of Rochester has police, fire, and others to handle emergencies.
 Disasters spread help very thin.
 Emergency management is the art of getting help to those who need it most.
 The City of Rochester Emergency Operations Center (EOC) will open to manage disasters.

 Who is in charge – There is a saying used by emergency managers - "low is in control".
 This means the incident commander on the scene knows what is going on, and what is needed to handle the emergency.
 When disaster strikes, most people just want help.
 In the City of Rochester, help comes from firefighters, police officers, Public Works, RPU, Parks, EMS, and whoever is needed.
 The police or fire commander will be in charge of the emergency.
 They are on site and know what is needed to make the emergency better.

-City of Rochester Emergency Management provides coordinated disaster response to meet the immediate health and safety needs of citizens and protect the public from harmful effects of hazards.
+The mission of City of Rochester Emergency Management provides coordinated disaster response to meet the immediate health and safety needs of citizens and protect the public from harmful effects of hazards.
 Our vision is create a comprehensive emergency management system that works.

 All disasters are local and should be managed at the lowest jurisdictional level, and at the lowest level within the jurisdiction, in accordance with Minnesota State law and Homeland Security and Emergency Management (HSEM) policy